One of the hard parts about working with a nonprofit or NGO:

 It can be difficult because AAT only has so much capacity, therefore must explicitly define the scope of services provided.
 For example, when it comes to LTLS, AAT cannot find sponsors for clients, review emails to sponsors, and review or fill out application forms or translate documents.
 However, AAT is able to answer questions clients have about the process or application forms and give them advice on how to prepare for an interview for visa application.

 Everyone at AAT is so passionate about the work, but in order to function most effectively, AAT has to screen and assist clients with the types of legal issues that are in our priorities.
-Therefore, when talking to a client to see if we can help them with a reopening matter, we must first see if they meet the qualifications defined by the UNHCR for reopening.
+For instance, when talking to a client to see if we can help them with a reopening matter, we must first see if they meet the qualifications defined by the UNHCR for reopening.
 If the situation does not meet the requirements, then AAT would be unable to assist.
 This is hard because the client is still facing difficulties in their lives here in Bangkok or in their home countries, but AAT wouldn’t be able to provide the service requested.
 I faced this same issue when I was previously working with a nonprofit law firm in Nashville.
 Even though you want to help, it is not always possible to help each client with the exact service they are asking for.
 However, I’m sure clients feel at such a loss and so distressed when they are reaching out for help, but being told they cannot receive it.
 In this way, I try to emphasize to clients the reasoning why we are sometimes unable to proceed with their cases.

 Also, there is so much bureaucracy involved with this type of work.
 The RSD or LTLS processes are lengthy and complicated.
 The systems in place are often not the most effective.
 Additionally, NGOs and nonprofits are notoriously underfunded.
 They are not able to run as smoothly as many large corporations because they lack the resources and manpower to do so.
 My colleague who recently returned to the US (miss you!) stated that she sees the refugee crisis as a symptom of a larger issue, and I couldn’t agree more.